dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/decoded-barcode-element.md

 ---
 layout: default-layout
-title: DSDecodedBarcodeElement Class - Dynamsoft Barcode Reader Android Edition
+title: DecodedBarcodeElement Class - Dynamsoft Barcode Reader Android Edition
-description: DSDecodedBarcodeElement class represents a decoded barcode element.
-It inherits from the DSRegionObjectElement class and provides additional functionality for retrieving information about the decoded barcode.
+description: DecodedBarcodeElement class represents a decoded barcode element.
+It inherits from the RegionObjectElement class and provides additional functionality for retrieving information about the decoded barcode.
-keywords: text, bytes, DSDecodedBarcodeElement, api reference
+keywords: text, bytes, DecodedBarcodeElement, api reference
 needAutoGenerateSidebar: true
 needGenerateH3Content: true
-breadcrumbText: DSDecodedBarcodeElement
+breadcrumbText: DecodedBarcodeElement
 permalink: /programming/android/api-reference/decoded-barcode-element.html
 ---

-# DSDecodedBarcodeElement Class
+# DecodedBarcodeElement Class

-The `DSDecodedBarcodeElement` class represents a decoded barcode element.
+The `DecodedBarcodeElement` class represents a decoded barcode element.
 It inherits from the `CRegionObjectElement` class and provides additional functionality for retrieving information about the decoded barcode.

 ## Definition